Nipsu24/42_so_long/README.md

 ## Program
 The player is able to move in 4 directions and can pick up collectibles.
 Once all collectibles are picked up, the game can be exited via a special exit field.
 Collision detection is used in order to avoid that the player can go through walls.
-A check using a flood fill algorithm ensures that the player is surrounded by walls and that no collectible or the exit are fenced.
+A check using a flood fill algorithm ensures that the player/map is surrounded by walls and that no collectible or the exit are fenced.
 The executable takes a .ber file as argument which contains the map of the game.
 The requirements for a valid map are:
 - only one player ('P') present
 - map must be closed by walls ('1')